McStasMcXtrace/iFit/iOptim/README.txt

-PSO by Brecht Donckels, BIOMATH, brecht.donckels@ugent.be 2006 used in fminpso modified to use standard Matlab optimization fminsearch syntax and options
+PSO by Brecht Donckels, BIOMATH, brecht.donckels@ugent.be 2006 used in fminpso modified to use standard Matlab optimization fminsearch syntax and options psa by Brecht Donckels, BIOMATH, brecht.donckels@ugent.be 2006 used in fminpsa modified to use standard Matlab optimization fminsearch syntax and options sce by Brecht Donckels, BIOMATH, brecht.donckels@ugent.be 2006 used in fminsce modified to use standard Matlab optimization fminsearch syntax and options